Kathrin787/CCL1/README.md

 # 🎍 **Bamboo Run**

-> **Short Pitch**: Try to collect as much as possible golden leaves until reaching the end!
-But be careful: There are some obstacles crashing your way!
+> "Try to collect as much as possible golden leaves until reaching the end!
+But be careful: There are some obstacles crashing your way!"

 ---